fredbouchard/NG6-starter/README.md

 ## Installing
 * `npm install` to install dependencies

-## To Start The App
-* run in a terminal the following command `gulp'

 ## Running the App
+* Simply run in a terminal the following command `gulp'

 This projects uses Gulp to build and launch the development environment.
 After you have installed all dependencies, you may run the app.
 Running `npm start` will bundle the app with `webpack`, launch a development server, and watch all files.
 The port will be displayed in the terminal.

 ### Tasks